 Not that my sister and fiance did anything wrong, not that their home wasn’t quiet or even because it would have been the first time he slept there, he’d stayed there a few times prior with no issues.
 It was just that he wanted to sleep in the car.
 I felt guilt for not being better prepared and I worried what would happen when we finally got back home, would it be a nightmare to get him to transition to sleeping in his own bed again?
 So while me and my husband took naps, my sister and her fiance watched the baby and dog and when we woke up we hit the road…..
 AGAIN.
 (I cannot thank them enough for everything they did for us we owe them the world)

 As overjoyed as we were to be on our way home again and to stay there this time, we were still bone tired and didn’t know if we were going to have to stop off at a hotel or not.
 Truthfully we didn’t want to, there were far and few hotels that were pet friendly and the feeling of having to wake up and get back on the road filled us both with a loathing for travel.

-so we switched, every two hundred miles or so we would switch off and while one drove the other slept, our son slept all night and the dog having to stop and use the restroom and the gas stations and when the sun finally started peeking up and we were two or so hours away he woke up.
+so we switched, every two hundred miles or so we would switch off and while one drove the other slept, our son slept all night.
+Thankfully the dogs bathroom breaks lined up perfectly with gas station and food stops.
+When the sun finally started peeking up and we were two or so hours away he woke up.
 Had his breakfast and happily kept babbling to me until we FINALLY made it.

 I’ve never been so happy in my life to be done with a process in my life.
 It isn’t that PCSing is the worst thing in the world but it isn’t easy.
 And I understand that everyone’s experience differs and I wouldn’t change the first one for the world.
 I understand it could have been a lot harder and I understand how lucky and fortunate we were to have so many stops along the way and people to help us.